piolows/libft/README.md

 These functions are either not part of the C Standard Library, or exist in a slightly different form.
 The subject file of the project specifies how these functions should behave.

+**ft_substr** takes a string, an index as an integer and a length.
+From the specified index up to the specified length, the contents of the string are duplicated onto a newly allocated string which is returned.

 Project completed on November 11 2023 with bonus (125/100).